msearle5/xygos/docs/birth.rst

 right back to level 1: if you gain an extra hit point per level, and you are 42nd level, you will suddenly be 42 hit points better off.)

-Each character has spell points, or mana, which limits how many spells (or prayers) a character can cast (or pray).
-The maximum number of spell points is derived from your class, level, and intelligence (for spells) or wisdom (for prayers), and you can never have more spell points than the maximum.
-Spell points may be regained by resting, or by magical means.
-Warriors never have any spell points.
-If a character gains enough wisdom or intelligence to get more spell points, the result is calculated right back to first level, just as with constitution and hit points.

 Lastly, each character has a base speed.
+(Speed is a stat, but behaves differently enough from the others to be descibed separately.)
 Speed determines the amount of "energy" your character acquires in the game, and therefore how often you can take actions which use up energy (like moving or attacking).
-All beginning characters move at normal speed and the only way to increase speed is by magical means and equipment bonuses.
+Beginning characters move at close to normal speed (you may be slightly faster through putting points into the speed stat).
+The most accessible way to speed up are whizz pills, which are often found early on.
 Characters who are carrying too much weight will move more slowly.
 Extra speed is one of the most important boons in the game and therefore one of the rarest and most sought after.
+Speed should be distinguished from moves.
+Moves ("move speed") only takes effect when you are walking - fighting and other actions aren't affected.
+It's still useful, but nowhere near as powerful as speed.

 Races
 =====

-There are eleven different races that you can choose to play in Angband.
 Each race has its own adjustments to a character's stats and abilities.
 Most races also have intrinsic abilities.
 The bonuses to statistics and the experience penalty will be displayed next to the races as you move